auraphp/Aura.Router/docs/other-topics.md

 ?>
 ```

-## Usage in a View Helper
+## Route Helpers

-You may wish to be able to generate routes from your views.
-A generic view helper _Helper\Url_ is available to assist you in creating these urls.
+You may wish to be able to generate routes from your views. _Helper\Route_ and Helper\RouteRaw are available to assist you in creating these urls.

-The invocation of the view helper can accept the same parameters as the _Generator_  `generate()` method.
-If you need to get the raw URL you can set true as the third parameter when invoking the view helper, this will call `generateRaw()`.
+The invocation of the helpers accept the same parameters as the _Generator_  `generate()` method.

 ```php
 <?php